davidgf/design-patterns-in-ruby/iterator.md

 # Iterator Pattern

 ## Problem
-We have an aggregate object and we want to provide a way to access its collection of sub-objects without exposing its underlaying representation.
+We have an aggregate object and we want to provide a way to access its collection of sub-objects without exposing its underlying representation.

 ## Solution
 There are two proposed solutions: **external iterators** and **internal iterators**.